Crying for Love

 Crying for Love (Danish: Dig og Mig) is a Danish feature film.
 Written and directed by Christian E. Christiansen in 2008.
 It is based on the short film At Night, which was nominated for an Oscar in 2008.

+Synopsis

+Three girls meet in hospital.
+Struggling to come to terms with their illnesses and the hand fate has dealt them, they look back on decisive moments in their lives.
+Their stories are different but the girls are brought together in their search for love and companionship.